Guide to Jaw Surgery in Los Angeles, CA

 Once you decide to proceed with exploring jaw surgery, we will provide you with a wealth of information we hope you find invaluable.

 Using proprietary imaging we digitally reconstruct your jaws, teeth, airway, and facial soft and hard tissues.
 This is a fascinating process that is designed to help our specialists plan your individualized specific surgery.

 Patients tell us they find the process most comprehensive and they learn so much.
-It also helps us to visualize and explain the intended results and fully discuss the options and alternatives.
+It also helps us visualize and explain the intended results and fully discuss the alternatives.
 The potential risks and possible benefits will also be discussed in detail.
 Please plan to spend plenty of time with us and bring family and trusted friends to this consultation.

 Customized Plate Design